All Episodes

 Just can I have an exclusive?

-God says, No, you know, I'm calling other papers.
+God says, no, you know, I'm calling other papers.

-Times guy grouse.
+Times guy grouses.

 God hangs up.